 Although you may want a diagnosis to give a name to what’s going on.
 It can be difficult getting a concrete diagnosis, and once diagnosed your condition may change with many individuals experiencing a spectrum of eating disorder symptoms crossing over diagnoses as they move through recovery.

-HAES aligned?
+- HAES aligned?
 The HAES approach focuses on eliminating the effect of weight stigma on psychological, behavioural and physical health.
 It will be hard to change your mindset toward your body without dismantling beliefs about weight and health.
-As a HAES-aligned eating disorder professional, I really believe all eating disorder professionals must be HAES-aligned.
+As HAES-aligned eating disorder professionals, we really believe all eating disorder professionals must be HAES-aligned.

 How does an eating disorder nutritionist help?